 The wider effects of a severe head injury

-Severe brain injuries affects whole families and friendship groups, not just individuals.
-Everyone concerned is likely to experience severe disruption to their usual routines and may even sustain lost earnings as a result of the pressures inherent in caring for a brain injured individual.
+Severe brain injuries affect whole families and friendship groups, not just individuals.
+Everyone concerned is likely to experience severe disruption to their usual routines and may even sustain lost earnings as a result of the pressures inherent in caring for a brain-injured individual.

 Anxiety and depression are common, particularly for family members who are likely to be coping immediately with the injured person's emotional, personality and behavioural changes.